silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

     # Authenticate using the shadow credentials
     certipy auth -pfx <target_account>.pfx -dc-ip <dc_ip>
     ```
   - **Evasion Tip**: This technique modifies the msDS-KeyCredentialLink attribute, which may be monitored but is less obvious than direct password changes.
+The modification appears similar to legitimate device registration (like Windows Hello for Business), making it harder to distinguish from legitimate activity.

 - **Creating the 'plumber' User with Certificate-Based Authentication**:
+  - **Strategic Approach**: This comprehensive attack chain demonstrates how to use Certipy to achieve the competition's objective of creating the 'plumber' user with Domain Admin rights.
+  - **Attack Phases**:
+    1. **Reconnaissance**: Enumerate the AD CS environment to identify vulnerable templates
+    2. **Exploitation**: Use one of the ESC attacks to obtain Domain Admin privileges
+    3. **Objective Completion**: Create the 'plumber' user and add it to Domain Admins
+    4. **Persistence**: Optionally create a certificate for the 'plumber' user for long-term access
   - **Example (Complete Attack Chain)**:
     ```bash
     # 1. Enumerate AD CS